 Farley-Bouvier edged out Green-Rainbow candidate Mark Miller with 1,940 votes to Miller’s 1,748.
 Meanwhile, independent candidate Pam Malumphy received 1,325 votes.
 Republican Mark Jester won 899 votes.

-Farley-Bouvier stopped short of saying she’d adopt some of her former
+Farley-Bouvier stopped short of saying she’d adopt some of her former opponents’ positions, but she said that, for example, she plans to work with Miller on environmental issues and health care.

 "It’s about learning from them the things that they’ve become particularly immersed in, and working with them to help communicate with people and represent different ideas," said Farley-Bouvier.